shinokada/svelte-boxicons/README.md

 <a href="https://www.npmjs.com/package/svelte-boxicons" rel="nofollow" target="_blank"><img src="https://img.shields.io/npm/dw/svelte-boxicons.svg" alt="npm" height="25" style="height: 25px !important;"></a>
 </div>

 1500+ SVG [boxicons](https://github.com/atisawd/boxicons/tree/master) components for Svelte.
-Svelte-boxicons support major CSS frameworks using the `class` props.

 Thank you for considering my open-source package.
 If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
 Your support helps me maintain and improve this package for the benefit of the community.